-Why learn to palpate a horse’s back for soreness?
-Back pain can be common in horses.
+Back pain is common in horses.
 “There are numerous reasons that a horse can have a sore back,” said Sina Parsaye, DVM.
+Therefore, it’s important to learn how to palpate your horse’s back to check for soreness.

 (Editor’s note: The content of this video is the expert’s approach to the topic.
 Please consult with your practitioner if you have questions.)

-Causes and Signs of a Horse’s Sore Back
+Causes and Signs of Back Pain in Horses

-The amount of pressure you use is important so you don’t get a false positive response.
+Palpating your horse’s back can help you identify pain.
+You must palpate in a consistent and steady manner, being mindful of the amount of pressure you use so you don’t get a false positive response.

-As you palpate down the back from the withers, you are looking to see if any of the muscles are “super-sensitive or sore,” said Parsaye.
-“If you find an area that is super sensitive or sore, try to go back to that area after a little bit of time to see if you can elicit the same response.
+As you palpate down the back from the withers, you are checking if any of the muscles are “super-sensitive or sore,” said Parsaye.
+“If you find an area that is super sensitive or sore, try to go back to that area after a little bit of time to see if you can elicit the same response.”

 Back Pain Indicators